Rachel Hayward MBACP Registered Psychotherapist and Counsellor

 One to one counselling and psychotherapy in Peebles and Edinburgh.

 I am a Registered Member of the BACP.

-I am an experienced counsellor and psychotherapist used to working on a short or long term basis to help clients explore, discover and work through underlying feelings and issues that may appear in the form of anxiety, depression, relationship problems, disordered eating or physical symptoms.
+I am an experienced counsellor and psychotherapist and can work on a short or long term basis to help clients explore, discover and work through underlying feelings and issues that may appear in the form of anxiety, depression, relationship problems, disordered eating or physical symptoms.

 I work in-depth in a way that makes links with unconscious feelings and patterns to understand current distress.
 I see everyone as an individual and therefore take an integrated - or non rigid - way of thinking and working, to find the most helpful approach for you.